tdowhy/Discourse/README.md

 # Discourse

 This project is a chat application similar to [Slack](https://slack.com/intl/en-ca/).
 It allows users to create, join, and chat in different channels.
 This project uses [Firebase](https://firebase.google.com/) for authentication, Firestore for the chat channels, and Firebase Storage for updating profile pictures.
+State is managed using the context API.

 A Demo is hosted [here](https://discourse-2d235.web.app/login).